What would you do if you had the chance to start all over?

 I told her about what happened at the airport, what with me seeing Jeremy’s mom in the lounge and my dad’s airplane exploding.
 Understandably, she didn’t know what to say.
 Finally she cracked a smile, “So you guys are on a quest to find your parents?
 That’s sooo cute.”

 “Don’t say quest,” said Jeremy.
 “That sounds gay.”

 We sailed for about forty minutes before we docked on an island where there was an airstrip and a small jet waiting.
-The concierge-skipper dude got on the mic and directed everyone to get there things and follow him to the awaiting plane.
+The concierge-skipper dude got on the mic and directed everyone to get their things and follow him to the awaiting plane.
 Everybody else had stuff but Jerry and me didn’t have shit.
 Even Trish had a backpack.
-We definitely stood out in the crowd and that was getting me nervous.

 We couldn’t believe how badass and expensive everything looked.
 It was like something out of James Bond.
-When we took off, the stewardesses (hahaha, is that how you say it?) handed out a glass of champagne and then a voice came on the overhead speaker.
+When we took off, the stewardesses handed out a glass of champagne to each passenger, and then a voice came on the overhead speaker.